 BIMT 1010 - Building Modelling Software I

-The course covers the basics of Revit from schematic design through construction documentation.
-Students are introduced to the concepts of Building Information Modelling and the tools for parametric building design and documentation.
+The course is an introduction to building information modelling software from basic design through construction documentation.
+Students are introduced to the concepts of Building Information Modelling and the tools for parametric building design and Documentation.

 BIMT 3010 - Building Modelling Software II

-This course continues the basics of using Revit.
+This course continues the basics of using building information modelling software.
 Students continue with the concepts of Building Information Modelling and the tools for parametric building design and documentation.

 BIMT 3020 - Building Modelling Software III

-This course continues the exploration of building information modelling as it relates to structure and site.
-Advanced topics include massing studies, space planning and analysis, visualization concepts such as rendering, solar studies and walkthroughs.
+This course continues the exploration of building information modelling as it relates to structure and site massing studies, space planning and analysis, visualization concepts such as rendering, solar studies and walkthroughs.

 CADD 1010 - Computer Aided Drafting I

 In this introduction to computer-aided drafting, students gain knowledge in the use of principles of computer-aided drafting software.
-The primary emphasis is the application of AutoCAD, an industry-standard computer-aided drafting program.
-Specific hardware used in the computer-aided drafting environment is introduced and utilized.
+The primary emphasis is industry-standard computer-aided drafting software.
+Hardware used in the computer-aided drafting environment is introduced and utilized.

 CADD 1020 - Computer Aided Drafting II

-This course continues the introduction to architectural drawing using industry standard software with an emphasis on applied project work.
-The learner takes the concepts learned in design courses and applies them to a set of residential working drawings.
+This course continues the introduction to architectural drafting using industry standard software with an emphasis on applied project work.
+The learner takes the concepts covered in design courses and applies them to a set of residential working drawings.

 CADD 3015 - Computer Aided Drafting III

-This course deals with the production of architectural working drawings using computer drafting software.
+This course advances the student in the production of drawings using computer drafting software.
 It is an introduction to advanced concepts.
-Learners will expand their knowledge of the functions of AutoCAD and Revit while applying the techniques to a term-long project.
+Learners expand their knowledge of the functions of computer-aided drafting software while applying the techniques to a term-long project.